Emergency Dentist — Midland, TX

 Dental emergencies can be sudden, frightening, and often inconvenient.
 If you or your child is experiencing serious oral related pain or injury and are in need of an emergency dentist in Midland, please don't hesitate to contact our dental office as soon as possible.
 Our team will do everything we can to see existing patients and their families as soon as possible from the time of your initial call for emergency dentistry in Midland, TX.
 And in the meantime, we will try to provide guidance for how to best manage your emergency and minimize your discomfort.

-Why Choose Robert E. Christensen D.D.S.
-AND John K. Drisdale D.M.D for Emergency Dental Care?
+Why Choose John K. Drisdale D.M.D. for Emergency Dental Care?

 - We Treat Patients of All Ages